 Determine Which Accounts to Dispute and Gather Evidence

-Any error on your credit reports can be disputed, especially if it’s hurting your credit score.
+Under federal law, any error on your credit reports can be disputed, especially if it’s hurting your credit score.
 Go through each of your credit reports and mark which ones you want to challenge.
-If you’ve been a victim of identity theft and don’t recognize the accounts, or even if you see anything that is questionable, you have the right to dispute it.
+If you’ve been a victim of identity theft and don’t recognize the accounts, or even if you see anything that is questionable, you are entitled to dispute it.

 If you have a lot, you might want to narrow things down in one of two ways.
 The first method is to only dispute a few at a time.
 If you choose to do this, start with the most damaging items first.